jamstack/jamstack.org/src/site/generators/squido.md

   - Handlebars
   - Yaml
   - Markdown
-description: 'A dead simple static HTML website builder which can be hosted anywhere for super fast websites and very little effort.'
+description: 'A dead simple static HTML website builder which can be hosted anywhere for super fast websites and very little effort.
+Create your Blog or Documentation using our boilerplate examples.'
 twitter: squido_app
 startertemplaterepo: https://github.com/mrvautin/squido-blog
 ---